TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

 ### Query Processing
 - Enhanced KernelMemoryQueryProcessor with filter generation capabilities
+- Implemented dataset identification using TabularFilterHelper and LLM to determine the relevant dataset for a query
-- Added support for translating natural language to structured filters
+- Added support for translating natural language to structured filters with JSON output format
+- Implemented schema-based filter validation against the identified dataset's schema
 - Implemented specialized response formatting for tabular data queries

 ## Next Steps